 My photographic practice in particular focuses on the familiar.
 I focus on the representation of local communities, reflecting on society at points of loss and change, through a particularly physical and performative handling of the camera.
 I often look to work in collaboration with the individuals & communities who make up each specific place, questioning how a co-authored and co-produced approach to practice creates greater narratives and representations of our shared society.

 I have always been drawn to the qualities of analog and traditional photographic processes.
 Both due to the pace of production it allows for, and the layers of process it reveals.
 The lens itself and its wider chemical material companions act as a mediators to the world around us and it is this relationship to process which I seek to tease out within my practice and the approach to collaboration with others.

 My understanding of, and critical thinking about this practice has grown through institutional roles (Communities Curator, FACT, Creative Producer at CFCCA, Manchester, Glasgow Sculpture Studios, and freelance for Open Eye Gallery and the curatorial agency wewioraprojects).
-I am currently establishing a network of Socially Engaged Photography Practice (SEPP) working with: artists (for example, Anthony Luverra); Universities (headed by new M.A. in SEPP at Coventry) and in discussion with the 8 leading photography organisations in the UK and several international initiatives, including wide-angle in South Africa.
+I am currently establishing a network of Socially Engaged Photography Practice (SEPP) working with: artists; Universities and in discussion with the 20 leading photography organisations in the UK and several international initiatives, including wide-angle in South Africa.